-Take a peek inside any medicine cabinet and you’re likely to find a small jar of Vaseline nestled among the various tubs and packets.
+Take a peek inside any medicine cabinet and you’re likely to find a small jar of Vaseline nestled among the various tubes and packets.

 Vaseline is a popular brand of petroleum jelly that was created more than 160 years ago.
 It’s a mixture of minerals and waxes that are easily spreadable, with petroleum being the main ingredient.

 You may be more familiar with other petroleum by-products, such as kerosene and gasoline.
 Just like those products, petroleum jelly has a slick and filmy consistency.

 But unlike other forms of petroleum, petroleum jelly is safe to use on your skin and hands and is often used as a healing balm and ointment for burns and chafed skin.

 Here are some other uses for petroleum jelly.

 Dermatologists are often fans of petroleum jelly as it seals water into your skin.
 This is great for wounds as they heal quickest in a moist environment; it may take up to twice as long for dry injured skin to repair.

 The oil and moisture may also dull the redness of a new scar and help to prevent infection.

 It won’t burn or sting when you apply it, making it especially good for children.

 Rub a thin layer of petroleum jelly to the parts of your face that will be exposed to the cold wind.
 You can also dab a little under your nose if it gets dry.